Hakim Syed Khaleefathullah

 Hakim Syed Khaleefathullah is an Indian physician and the founder of Niamath Science Academy, known for his scholarship and expertise in the alternative medicine system of Unani.
 He was honoured by the Government of India, in 2014, with the Padma Shri, the fourth highest Indian civilian award, for his contribution to the field of medicine.

 Biography

-Syed Khaleefathullah was born in 1938, in Chennai, the capital city of the south Indian state of Tamil Nadu.
+Syed Khaleefathullah was born in 1938, in Chennai, Tamil Nadu.
 He studied Unani in the traditional way, and started his medical practice in Chennai.
 In 1985, he founded Niamath Science Academy, an NGO in memory of the renowned Unani physician, Dr. Hakim Syed Niamathullah, for promoting the Unani medicine system.

 Syed published several books on Unani medicine.
 He had also attended many conferences and seminars in India and abroad, including the International Conference on Eastern and Western Approaches to Healing, conducted at San Francisco, USA in 1985, the Second International Conference on Elements in Health and Diseases, held in Karachi, Pakistan in 1987, International Workshop on Health and Illness in Venice, Italy in 1988 and Parliament of World Religions at Chicago, USA in 1993.

 Khaleefathullah's son, Dr. Syed M. M. Ameen, follows in the footsteps of his father and is a locally known Unani physician.